 Methamphetamine (meth for short) is a potent stimulant that acts on the central nervous system.
 It is illegal to have meth without a prescription.
-The recreational version of the addictive drug, known by a number of slang names, including chalk, ice, glass, and crystal, can come in pill or powder form and is popular for its euphoric effects.
+The recreational version of the addictive drug, known by several slang names, including chalk, ice, glass, and crystal, can come in pill or powder form and is popular for its euphoric effects.

 Meth users who are slated to be drug tested as part of their recovery program or a prospective or existing job may be concerned about how long the drug is detectable in their systems if they have used it recently.
 How long will methamphetamine show up on a drug test?
 The answer depends on a few factors, including what kind of drug test is being used.